AnandarajRaman/public/docs/licensing.md

    >By default, Bold Reports will be deployed on C:\BoldServices

-3. Restart the Bold Reports application.
+3. Restart the Bold Reports application

 ```steps
 The license key will expire based on the validity of the subscription.